 No one will fault you for touting the services of your spa or massage practice.
 In fact, clients want to do business with people who feel very positive about what they have to offer.
 Yet, nothing is a powerful as someone else singing your praises.
 That’s why customer testimonials are worth their weight in gold when it comes to marketing and promoting your business.
 Testimonials give potential clients the confidence that it’s well worth their while to do business with you.
 And even current clients like to know that they are among good company with other satisfied customers.

 The Marketing Donut also suggests you think about the type of testimonial you need.
 Maybe you are thinking of starting a YouTube channel for some of your massage therapies and want to include customer testimonials.
 Or you may want quotes for an advertisement or direct or email marketing piece.
 Whatever you use, show the client the finished piece and get their approvalin writing, ideally.
-If you plan to use the quote in a variety of marketing materials, make that clear to your client and get approval for all uses.
+If you plan to use the quote in various marketing materials, make that clear to your client and get approval for all uses.

 Other Ways to use testimonials

-Website: Include a few client testimonials on your website alongside specific skin treatments or a massage therapy.
+Include a few client testimonials on your website alongside specific skin treatments or massage therapy.

-Social media posts: Add a client quote in a post talking about a service or at-home product.
+Add a client quoted in a post talking about a service or at-home product.

-Articles: Pitch your client to an editor who is doing a piece on massage or new skin care treatments.
-Interested editors then will want to conduct an interview with your client.
+Pitch your client to an editor who is doing a piece on a massage or new skincare treatments.
+Interested editors then will want to interview with your client.

-Newsletters: Feature a client case study in one of your newsletters.
-Describe the problem the client had,discuss the selected treatment you used and indicate the results achieved.
+Feature a client case study in one of your newsletters.
+Describe the client's problem,discuss the selected treatment you used, and indicate the results achieved.

 Testimonials from happy clients boost your marketing.
-Don’t be shy about asking for them.
+Please don’t be shy about asking for them.
 Most clients will be pleased to help.